jmusila/store_manager_api/README.md

 - Install postman to test the various endpoints

 ## Testing
-Manually open the index.html file in your preferred browser.
-Navigate through the pages with the links provided.
+Manually open Postman and test all the endpoints.

 ## Built With
 * python